Corrective lens: High-index plastics (thiourethanes)

 High-index plastics allow for thinner lenses.
 The lenses may not be lighter, however, due to the increase in density vs. mid- and normal index materials.
-A disadvantage is that high-index plastic lenses have a much higher level of chromatic aberrations, which can be seen from their lower Abbe value.
+A disadvantage is that high-index plastic lenses have a much higher level of chromatic aberrations, which can be seen from their lower Abbe numbers.
 Aside from the thinness of the lens, another advantage of high-index plastics is their strength and shatter resistance, although not as shatter resistant as polycarbonate.
 This makes them particularly suitable for rimless eyeglasses.